GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/01-channel-list.md

 ## Customization

-There are multiple ways of customizing appearance `ChannelListView`.
-It can be achieved using XML attributes, and in runtime calling `ChannelListView` setter functions directly or using the `TransformStyle` API.
+There are two ways to customize the appearance of `ChannelListView`:

+* Using XML attributes
+* Using the `TransformStyle` API at runtime to call `ChannelListView` setter functions

 ### Customization with XML attributes
 There are multiple XML attributes that can be used to customize the appearance of the channel list.
 The most useful ones include:

 * `app:streamUiChannelDeleteEnabled` Specifying if the delete icon should be displayed.
 * `app:streamUiChannelDeleteIcon` A drawable reference for channel delete icon.
 * `app:streamUiChannelTitleTextColor` Color of channel title text.